Adarsh-jaiss/chest-xray-analysis/README.md

-# Alphagrid Chest X-Ray Analysis for Disease Detection and Heatmap Generation
+# Chest X-Ray Analysis for Disease Detection and Heatmap Generation

 This repository contains code and resources for analyzing chest X-ray images to detect diseases and generate heatmaps highlighting areas of interest.
 The project leverages deep learning techniques to classify chest X-rays and visualize the results.